ogcjay/nexorats/apps/docs/index.md

   - title: Plugin ecosystem
     details: Extend Nexora with commands, events, dashboard pages, and API routes without changing core.
 Build and share community plugins.
   - title: Type-safe DX
-    details: defineConfig(), typed command() / event() helpers, auto-discovery, and a clean architecture built for growth.
+    details: defineConfig(), typed command() / event() helpers or SlashCommand classes, auto-discovery, pretty console, and Studio for local development.
   - title: Free & open source
     details: MIT licensed.
 Use it, extend it, improve it.
-Hosted docs for everyone via GitHub Pages.
+Docs on GitBook — Studio stays local for your project.
 ---